noramorsyy/MancalaGame/README.md

 # Mancala

-The software project is an implementation of the Mancala game using Java.
+The Java software project is an implementation of the Mancala game using Object Oriented Programming.

 ## Description